martinescardo/TypeTopology/CONTRIBUTING.md

 don't delete the previous one (but you are invited to write in a comment how your new proof improves the old ones).

 5. Below, we try to explain the style we adopt in TypeTopology.
 But we are not comprehensive enough.
-So first study how we write and typeset code, to avoid unnecessary interactions during pull-request reviews.
+So first study how we write and typeset code in practice, to avoid unnecessary interactions during pull-request reviews.

 6. Most importantly, the objective of `TypeTopology` is to explain mathematics to *people* and not just *computers*.
 So write *plenty* of comments in your contributions, just as you would in your papers submitted for publication.